Radel024/Linux-Knowldge/README.md

 # Linux-Knowldge
-Base commands and structure of Linux
-# IT-Fundementals-

 <h2>Description</h2>
 The present project covers the essentials of the Linux operating system, delivered in a virtualized context.
 The project entails a series of tasks, ranging from navigating the Linux file system, scripting with the shell,